copperdogma/death-poc/esp32-esp32-matter-link/START-HERE.md

 ## ✅ POC Status: COMPLETE

-This is a **fully functional** Matter development toolkit demonstrating master/slave architecture with ESP32 boards.
+This is a **fully functional** Matter development toolkit demonstrating main controller + Matter controller architecture with ESP32 boards.

 ---